pjmreddy/Nvidia-NIM-QA-Generator/README.md

 ## 📊 How It Works

-1. **Document Processing**: PDF documents are loaded and split into manageable chunks
+1. **Document Processing**: PDF documents are loaded using LangChain's document loaders and split into manageable chunks with intelligent text splitters that preserve semantic meaning
-2. **Embedding Creation**: Document chunks are converted into vector embeddings using NVIDIA's embedding model
+2. **Embedding Creation**: Document chunks are converted into high-dimensional vector embeddings using NVIDIA's NIM embedding models, which capture semantic relationships between text segments
-3. **Vector Database**: Embeddings are stored in a FAISS vector database for efficient retrieval
+3. **Vector Database**: Embeddings are stored in a FAISS (Facebook AI Similarity Search) vector database, which provides:
+   - Sub-linear time complexity for similarity search
+   - Efficient indexing of high-dimensional vectors
+   - Optimized memory usage for large document collections
-4. **Query Processing**: User queries are processed to retrieve relevant document chunks
+4. **Query Processing**: LangChain's retrieval mechanisms process user queries to find the most relevant document chunks using cosine similarity in the vector space
-5. **Response Generation**: The LLaMa 3 70B model generates Q&A pairs based on the retrieved chunks
+5. **Response Generation**: The LLaMa 3 70B model, served through NVIDIA NIM, generates contextually accurate Q&A pairs based on the retrieved chunks, leveraging:
+   - NVIDIA's optimized inference infrastructure
+   - LangChain's chain-of-thought prompting techniques
+   - Context-aware response generation

 ## 🤝 Contributing